grumat/glossy-msp430/Hardware/BluePill-BMP/README.md

-In this picture a [MSP Proto Board](../Target_Proto_Boards/MSP_Proto/README.md) is connected using a standard MSP430 14-pin flat cable, and the pinout is compatible to other existing JTAG emulators, such as the TI MSP-FET.
+In this picture a [MSP Proto Board](../Target_Proto_Boards/MSP_Proto/README.md) is connected using a standard MSP430 14-pin flat cable, and the pinout is compatible with other existing JTAG emulators, such as the TI MSP-FET.

 The particular device used in this case, is the